Chronic Care Management in Texas.

 How does CCM work for providers in Texas?

 Chronic Care Management (CCM) enables Texas providers to bill Medicare for non-face-to-face care coordination using CPT codes 99490, 99491, 99439.
-Patients with two or more chronic conditions qualify.
+Patients with two or more chronic conditions qualify — common combinations in Texas include diabetes, obesity, heart disease.
 Medicare covers CCM federally for patients with 2+ chronic conditions.
-Texas Medicaid provides full supplementary coverage.
-CCN Health manages the clinical workflows, care plan documentation, and monthly billing for Texas organizations running CCM programs.
+Texas Medicaid provides partial supplementary coverage.
+Serving 3.9M seniors with +35% by 2035 projected growth, Texas's CCM market is expanding.
+CCN Health manages clinical workflows, care plan documentation, and monthly billing — integrating with 5+ major health systems including HCA Healthcare and Baylor Scott & White running CCM programs.
+As an Interstate Medical Licensure Compact member, Texas facilitates cross-state CCM delivery.

 Medicare Billing